Why Use Socialite for GitHub Authentication in Laravel?

 composer require laravel/socialite

-5 Create GitHub OAuth Application
+5 Create a GitHub OAuth App

 5.1 Login into GitHub Account